 *Century-old tradition and human dedication have made Roquefort world famous.
 Prompting the French philosopher Diderot to call it the “King of Cheeses“ during the Age of Enlightenment.
 Roquefort cheese is crafted with liquid Penicillium roqueforti found in damp caves.
 Combining ewes’ milk and aging it for a minimum of 90 days in the natural limestone caves of Roquefort and cellars, is the magic recipe for creating Roquefort.

 Rich and Intense Flavor

-Société® Roquefort has an ivory-colored paste with emerald-green veining and a creamy, moist texture.
-Its rich, intense sheep milk flavor balances the blue mold aroma creating the magic taste that has made Roquefort famous around the world and distinguished it by many as the King of Cheeses.
+Société Roquefort has an ivory-colored paste with emerald-green veining and a creamy, moist texture.
+Its rich, intense sheep milk flavor balances the blue mold aroma, creating the magic taste that’s made Roquefort famous the world over.
+It’s no coincidence that many call it the ‘King of Cheeses.’

-A Unique Cheese with Quality Assured
+A Unique Cheese with Assured Quality